-- Islamic marketing can be defined as the process and strategy (Hikmah) of fulfilling need through Halal (Tayyibat) products and services with the mutual consent and welfare (Falah) of both parties i.e. buyers and sellers for the purpose of achieving material and spiritual wellbeing in the world here and the hereafter (Alom and Haque, 2011). - From its definition, the core aspects of Islamic marketing are strategy (hikmah), need, halal (tayyibat), mutual consent, and welfare (falah). - Strategy (hikmah); the closest word to it in Islam is hikmah (wisdom) emphasizes to be adaptable to the particular situation.
-Islamic marketing can achieve long term goals in this world and the hereafter by interacting with changing environment, situation and even purifying the beliefs, outlook, morals, habits, customs, social, political, cultural, and economic life (Alom and Haque, 2011). - Mutual consent; based on the statements of the Quran and the Sunnah e.g. An-Nisa:29, Asy-Syura:38.
-In Islamic marketing, mutual consent means that the exchange must be operated on the free will of buyers and sellers and free of undue pressure, fraud, and deception (Alom and Haque, 2011). - Need; a person should consume according to his need and marketing promotional activities should not be a consumer deception and only for noble purpose by providing information clearly for the benefit of the people. - Halal (tayyibat); only goods that are safe, beneficial, and useful to consumer morally and ethically and are not in conflict with what is forbidden by Islam are recognized as products (Kahf, 1982). - Welfare (falah); business must not solely be directed by profits but also endeavors to uphold and heighten the welfare of human beings (Alom and Haque, 2011). - There are four characteristics of Islamic marketing, of which are spiritualistic, ethical, realistic, and humanistic. - Spiritualistic is the umbrella of all teachings in Islamic marketing (Arham, 2010).
-All business conducts must be coherent with the teaching of Al-Quran and sunnah.
-Islamic marketers must be able to include the spirit of Islam in all aspect of marketing activities, from the planning to after sales service (Sula and Kartajaya, 2006).
+Defining Marketing from Islamic Perspective

+X Islamic marketing can be defined as the process and strategy (Hikmah) of fulfilling need through Halal (Tayyibat) products and services with the mutual consent and welfare (Falah) of both parties i.e. buyers and sellers for the purpose of achieving material and spiritual wellbeing in the world here and the hereafter (Alom and Haque, 2011).

+X Core aspects

+- Strategy - The closest word to it in Islam is hikmah (wisdom) emphasizes to be adaptable to the particular situation. - Islamic marketing can achieve long term goals in this world and the hereafter by interacting with changing environment, situation and even purifying the beliefs, outlook, morals, habits, customs, social, political, cultural, and economic life (Alom and Haque, 2011).

+Mutual Consent

+- Based on the statements of the Quran and the Sunnah e.g. An-Nisa:29, Asy-Syura:38 - In Islamic marketing, mutual consent → the exchange must be operated on the free will of buyers and sellers and free of undue pressure, fraud, and deception (Alom and Haque, 2011).

+Core Aspects of Islamic Marketing

+Need

+A person should consume according to his need and marketing promotional activities should not be a consumer deception and only for noble purpose by providing information clearly for the benefit of the people.

+Halal

+• Only goods that are safe, beneficial, and useful to consumer morally and ethically and are not in conflict with what is forbidden by Islam are recognized as products (Kahf, 1982).

+Welfare

+• Business must not solely be directed by profits but also endeavors to uphold and heighten the welfare of human beings (Alom and Haque, 2011).

+Characteristics of Islamic Marketing

+Spiritualistic

+- Umbrella of all teachings in Islamic marketing (Arham, 2010). - All business conducts must be coherent with the teaching of Al-Quran and sunnah. - Islamic marketers must be able to include the spirit of Islam in all aspect of marketing activities, from the planning to after sales service (Sula and Kartajaya, 2006).

+Ethical

+Islamic marketers must be "purified" before commencing their marketing activities e.g. companies must train their marketers so that all marketing activities could be done in ethical standard set by Islamic teaching (Ahram, 2010).

+Characteristics of Islamic Marketing

+Realistic

-- Ethical; Islamic marketers must make themselves ready by "purifying" themselves before commencing their marketing activities e.g. companies must train their marketers so that all marketing activities could be done in ethical standard set by Islamic teaching (Ahram, 2010). - Realistic; Islamic marketers should not be so "rigid" in practicing Islamic marketing, for as long as it does not violate Islamic law (Sula and Kartajaya, 2006).
-Realistic means an opportunity to for being creative where marketer's ability is being tested in order to create breakthrough. - Humanistic; the consequence of humanistic aspect is one should be able to distant oneself with inhumane desire such as greed (Sula and Kartajaya, 2006).
-Humanistic in marketing could be implied by maintaining a sustainable marketing, balance between market demand and environmental preservation (Kotler and Armstrong, 2010). - According to Arham (2010), the objectives of Islamic marketing are: - To bring forward marketing theory to a new realm, whereby modern marketing theory interrelates with Islamic teaching. - Islamic marketing should be able to take part in realizing social justice. - The objectives can be implemented through 17 Principles of Islamic Marketing (Sula and Kartajaya, 2006).
+- Islamic marketers should not be so "rigid" in practicing Islamic marketing, for as long as it does not violate Islamic law (Sula and Kartajaya, 2006). - Realistic opportunity to for being creative where marketer's ability is being tested in order to create breakthrough.

+Humanistic

+- It is currently a trend among companies to pay more attention to their society and more importantly their environment (Ahram, 2010).

+- Modern marketing →

+"Sustainable Marketing",

+balance between market

+demand and environmental

+preservation (Kotler and

+Armstrong, 2010).

+Islamic Marketing Objectives

+- ★ According to Arham (2010), the objectives of Islamic marketing are: - 1.
+To bring forward marketing theory to a new realm, whereby modern marketing theory interrelates with Islamic teaching. - 2.
+Islamic marketing should be able to take part in realizing social justice.

+Those objectives can be implemented through 17 Principles of Islamic Marketing (Sula and Kartajaya, 2006).

-Category Principles Landscape of Islamic Marketing Information technology allows us to be transparent (change) Be respectful to your competitors (competitor) The emergence of customers global paradox (customers) Develop a spiritual-based organization (company) Elements of Strategic Business Architectures View market universally (segmentation) Target customer's heart and soul (targeting) Build a belief system (positioning) Differ yourself with a good package of content and context (differentiation) Be honest with your 4 Ps (marketing mix) Practice a relationship based selling (selling) Use a spiritual brand character (brand) Services should have the ability to transform (service) Practice a reliable business process (process) Sharia Scorecard Create value to your stakeholders (scorecard) Sharia Marketing Enterprise Create a noble cause (inspiration) Develop an ethical corporate culture (culture) Measurement must be clear and transparent (institution)
+Landscape of Islamic Marketing

+- Information technology allows us to be transparent (change) - Be respectful to your competitors (competitor) - The emergence of customers global paradox (customers) - Develop a spiritual-based organization (company) - View market universally (segmentation) - Target customer's heart and soul (targeting) - Build a belief system (positioning) - Differ yourself with a good package of content and context (differentiation) - Be honest with your 4 Ps (marketing mix) - Practice a relationship based selling (selling) - Use a spiritual brand character (brand) - Services should have the ability to transform (service) - Practice a reliable business process (process)